rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### sprockets-rails

-* `assets:precompile:primary` and `assets:precompile:all` has been removed.
+* `assets:precompile:primary` and `assets:precompile:all` have been removed.
 Use `assets:precompile` instead.
 * The `config.assets.compress` option should be changed to `config.assets.js_compressor` like so for instance:

 ```ruby
 config.assets.js_compressor = :uglifier